federicohaag/LinkedInScraping/README.md

 When the installation ends, open the directory `LinkedinScraping` and run the `configurator.py` following the instructions.
 If it's the first time, set the configuration as suggested by the messages that will be printed by the configurator.
-In any time in the future you can easily re-run the configuration to change name of files or delimiters.
+In any time in the future you can easily re-run the configuration to change for example name of input / output files or delimiters.

 I understand the request for LinkedIn username and password could be scary, unfortunately it is necessary.
-However such information are stored only locally.
-No personal data is sent to me or anywhere else, except to the Linkedin page to perform the login.
-Obviously you are free to check the code to be sure of this.
+I can guarantee you such information is stored only locally: no personal data is sent to me or anywhere else, except obviously to the Linkedin page to perform the login.
+You are free to check the code to be sure of this.

 ## Running